Reptile enthusiasts love the veiled chameleon for their vividly bright colors.

 Veiled Chameleon Overview

-Veiled chameleons originate in the Arabian Peninsula and thrive in the treetops of tropical environments because they are arboreal.
+Veiled chameleons originate in the Arabian Peninsula and thrive in treetops because they are arboreal.

 They are named after the distinctive crest on their head.

-This chameleon has a very long sticky tongue that is used to catch prey.
-They are omnivores so eat both insects and plants.
-Their long sticky tongue measures 1.5 times the length of their body and can be “shot” out in the blink of an eye.
+This chameleon has a very long tongue that is used to catch prey.
+Their tongue measures 1.5 times the length of their body and can be “shot” out in the blink of an eye.
+It has a muscle that spreads and grabs their prey.

 Another interesting fact about the veiled chameleon is their eyes.